denisw160/homebridge-hlsmartcontrol/README.md

 - name (string, required): Name of the plugin show in your Homekit
 - debug (boolean, default: false): Enable additional logging information
-- color (boolean, default: false): Enable color selection for the lamp
+- color (boolean, default: false): Enable color selection for the lamp (since version 1.2.0)
 - timeout (int, default: 1000): Set the timeout (im ms) for the http request
 - host (string, required): IP-address or hostname of the SmartControl device
 - port (int, default: 80): Port on the SmartControl device